The Changeling (film): Critical response

-Roger Ebert of the Chicago Sun-Times wrote in his review of the film: "If it only took craftsmanship to make a haunted house movie, The Changeling would be a great one.
-It has all the technical requirements, beginning with the haunted house itself... [the film] does have some interesting ideas...
-But it doesn't have that sneaky sense of awful things about to happen.
-Scott makes the hero so rational, normal and self-possessed that we never feel he's in real danger; we go through this movie with too much confidence."
-Edwin Miller of Seventeen wrote that the film was a "visually classy chiller... aided by stunning film locations."
+Edwin Miller of Seventeen wrote that the film was a "visually classy chiller ... aided by stunning film locations."
 Richard Grenier of Cosmopolitan praised Medak's direction, but added: "it is Scott, using the full range of his immense talent, who gives the story its spine-tingling impact," and deemed it the best horror film of the year.
 Variety also praised the film, noting it as a "superior haunted house thriller."
 Ed Blank of the Pittsburgh Press referred to the film as "an unexceptional but diverting horror story with better-than-average performers."
 A review published in Florida Today praised the film as "the best ghost story of the year," noting Medak's direction as "brilliant," and likening it to The Innocents.
-The Arizona Republics Michael Maza wrote a less favorable review, calling the film "a sure-thing haunted house story" and "routine picture" supplemented with "formulaic eerie noises, cobwebbed stairways, crashing glassware and unbelievable coincidences."
-In The Morning News, the film was noted as a "good ghost story...
+In The Morning News, the film was noted as a "good ghost story ...
 George C. Scott's demonic energy works well for him here, giving a force and power that might elude a weaker actor.
 Trish Vandevere is appealing in the role of the historic society woman and Melvyn Douglas is superb as a crusty old millionaire."

+Conversely, Roger Ebert of the Chicago Sun-Times was more mixed: "If it only took craftsmanship to make a haunted house movie, The Changeling would be a great one.
+It has all the technical requirements, beginning with the haunted house itself ... [the film] does have some interesting ideas ...
+But it doesn't have that sneaky sense of awful things about to happen.
+Scott makes the hero so rational, normal and self-possessed that we never feel he's in real danger; we go through this movie with too much confidence."
 Fiona Ferguson of Time Out was critical of the plot, noting: "the leaps made by Scott's agile mind in identifying both victim and usurper leave logic and credence on the starting block."
+The Arizona Republic's Michael Maza wrote a less favorable review, calling the film "a sure-thing haunted house story" and "routine picture" supplemented with "formulaic eerie noises, cobwebbed stairways, crashing glassware and unbelievable coincidences."

+Retrospective reviews have also been positive.
 Film 4 noted the film as "a minor classic" and "underrated member of the haunted house movie genre."

-On the review aggregator website Rotten Tomatoes, The Changeling holds a 83% approval rating based on 23 reviews, with an average rating of 7.49/10.
+On the review aggregator website Rotten Tomatoes, The Changeling holds an 85% approval rating based on 26 reviews, with an average rating of 7.5/10.
 The consensus reads: "George C. Scott's somber performance gives this haunted house horror a moving soul to go along with its harrowing scares."
+On Metacritic, the film has a weighted average score of 70 out of 100 based on 9 critics, indicating "generally positive reviews".